Rufus was a slovenly reindeer whose older cousin Rudy was a legend.

 So the two went to the bear gathering and prepared to wrestle.

 The match began with Rufus trying to headlock Nanook, who couldn’t stop laughing.
-Rufus jumped on the great bear and draped his arms over the massive bear’s neck.
+Rufus jumped on the great bear and draped his legs over the massive bear’s neck.

 The move was too much for Nanook who gave in to the humor and tapped out.
 The other bears roared with laughter.
-It was the funniest thing they had ever seen.
+It was the funniest thing they had seen.

 The bears made Rufus an honorary polar bear that day.
 No polar bear alive would dream of eating the humorous reindeer, who entertained them with body-function humor, something polar bears prize more than ringed seal meat.
-Arrangements were made for Rufus to come back and wrestle another bear the next day.
+Arrangements were made for Rufus to return the next day and wrestle another bear.

 Rufus kept his adventures with the bears secret.
 Rudy was happy to have his careless cousin absent while the serious reindeer trained for Christmas.

 Every day, the reindeer trained.
 Every day, Rufus returned to the polar bear hangout and wrestled a bear.
 Every day, the bear tapped out.

 Rufus was comfortable hanging out with polar bears.
-They taught him secrets, such as how to cover his nose with his hoof so that prey wouldn’t see him coming.
-For some reason, the tactic didn’t work for the reindeer like it did for the massive white bears with the giant paws that easily covered their black noses.
+They taught him secrets, such as how to cover his nose with his hoof when stalking prey.
+The tactic didn’t work for the reindeer like it did for the white bears with their giant paws that easily hid their black noses.
 Rufus wouldn’t know what to do with prey anyway, unless it consented to wrestle.

 Rufus honed his wrestling skills, practicing all sorts of moves and holds known only to those who love the sport.
 Every morning after rising from bed, Rufus left his straw scattered and hurried out of the training camp.
 Cousin Rudy didn’t complain.

 And so life continued until the Christmas season was upon the North Pole.
 The reindeer trained constantly as Rudy put them through their paces over and over again in an effort to achieve elusive perfection.

-Christmas Eve was one day away when an unfortunate and merciless evil befell Santa’s stables.
+Christmas Eve was one day away when a merciless evil befell Santa’s stables.